rfgamaral/docker-gphotos-uploader/README.md

 ### Container configuration parameters

-Container images are configured using parameters passed at runtime (such as those above).
+Container images are configured using parameters passed at run-time (such as those above).
 Some of these parameters are separated by a colon and indicate `<external>:<internal>` respectively.

 | Parameter | Description |
 | :----: | --- |